Transit concept:

 Metro

 The metro system will use light metro technology to allow for cheaper, smaller cut-and-cover station boxes when compared to a conventional metro system.
 This will allow for more rapid construction and less displacement, which is critical when working with the narrow roads that the metro would be built under through Mombasa's South and North Coast suburbs.
-The system will use 3-4 car light metro trains, and is modelled after small-scale light metro systems built in mid-sized French cities such as Rennes and Toulouse which have proven to be effective in cities of this scale.
-As an entirely new-build system, it can feature platform screen doors and full automation.
+The system will use 3-4 car light metro trains, and is modelled after small-scale light metro systems built in mid-sized French cities such as Rennes and Toulouse which have proven to be cost-effective solutions for fast and frequent transit in cities of this scale.
+As an entirely new-build system, it can feature platform screen doors and full automation within standardized station designs.
 The diagram below shows the areas where the metro system is elevated above ground, or underground.

 Line 1